Trump jabbed first, and now world hits back in trade fight

 Those personally in the line of fire are among the most concerned.

-"It will be a disaster," said Nagesh Balusu, manager of the Salt Whisky Bar and Dining Room in London and expects the European Union's tariffs to add more than $7 to the price of a bottle of Jack Daniels, which is imported from Tennessee.
+"It will be a disaster," said Nagesh Balesu, who owns the Salt Whisky Bar and Dining Room in London and expects the European Union's tariffs to add nearly $7 to the price of a bottle of Jack Daniels, which is imported from Tennessee.
 "It's going to hit customers, that's for sure.
 How they'll take it, we'll have to wait and see."

 As painful as the brewing trade war could prove, many have seen it coming.